Life Cycle Events

 We recommend that the families familiarize themselves with the order of services in the months leading up to the Simcha.

-The Non-Member fee for the one time use of the Sanctuary is $650.
-An Annual BHI Family Membership is $750 and is fully tax receiptable.
+The Non-Member fee for the one time use of the Sanctuary is $950, which is equivalent to the cost of an Annual BHI Family Membership, and is also fully tax receiptable.
 For more information, please contact the shul office.

 Aufrufs and Weddings